Trigona spinipes: Worker–queen conflict

 The fact that Trigona spinipes colonies are headed by singly mated queens leads to conflict between workers and the queen over male production.
 Workers have the ability to lay unfertilized haploid eggs which will develop into males.
 Kin selection argues that it is in the workers favor to do this.
 This is because each worker is more related to her own sons (relatedness=0.5) than to the queen's sons (relatedness=0.25).
 In bee species such as honeybees, which are headed by polyandrous queens workers, workers are more related to the queen's sons (relatedness=0.25) than they are to each other's sons (relatedness = 0.125), so they consume each other's sons in a phenomenon known as worker policing.
 However, this is not the case in Trigona spinipes.
 There is ongoing conflict between queens and workers over egg laying with eggs constantly being consumed.
 This conflict may explain why Trigona spinipes, unlike honeybees, lay male and female eggs in identical cells.
 This makes it more difficult for workers to determine where the queen's male eggs are located.

+Ecology

+Pollination ecology

+It is an effective pollinator of Nymphaea pulchella.
+In some cases, the bees coated in pollen fall into the stigmatic fluid and die.